Arab British Chamber of Commerce: Secretary General

 Bandar Ali Reda joined and was appointed to the Chamber on 1 March 2019, as Secretary General and CEO, the fourth such holder.
-He had served as a senior diplomat and as an executive in the global banking domain, notably at SABB HSBC Saudi Arabia.
-He was Commercial Attaché in the UK & Europe, based in London, and before that in Italy and the Saudi delegation to BIE in Paris.
+He had served as a senior diplomat and as an executive in the global banking domain, including at SABB HSBC Saudi Arabia.
+He was a Commercial Attaché in the UK & Europe, based in London, and before that in Italy and the Saudi delegation to BIE in Paris.
 Reda graduated in Economics and Business Administration in Orlando.
 He has served as an Executive Member of a Saudi-Italian Business Council; on the Business Youth Committee, Jeddah; and on the Saudi Economy Association.
 Reda leads an effort to strengthen Arab-British bilateral trade, investment and improved relations more generally.

 ABCC partners

 The Arab British Chamber of Commerce works in close co-operation with: